 Requisites

-Docker is already installed and running.
-Please see official documentation
+Docker is already installed and running on your system.
+Please see the official documentation for installation instructions if needed.

 X509 Certificate

-HTTP/2 doesn’t need an encryption layer for transport, but we gonna implement it in this example.
+HTTP/2 doesn’t strictly require an encryption layer for transport, but most browsers only implement it over TLS, so we’ll implement it in this example for practical reasons.

-Create certificates like I wrote my previous blog post
+Create certificates as I described in my previous blog post about Wildfly and HTTP/2.

 Warning

-Be Careful, Firefox doesn’t accept anymore selfsigned certificate (to confirm, I switch to Chrome).
-I will post soon an full shell script PKI generation ;-)
+Be Careful, Firefox doesn’t accept self-signed certificates anymore (to confirm this, I switched to Chrome for testing).
+I will post soon a full shell script for PKI generation to make this process easier ;-)

 Build the Wilfly Docker image

-In this section, we will build the wildfly-http2 docker image.
+In this section, we will build the wildfly-http2 docker image that includes all necessary configurations.

-But before building it we have to create a directory and copy :
+But before building it we have to create a directory and copy the following files:

 curl https://gist.githubusercontent.com/gautric/604e885885df0ed042f8/raw/f7d668edd82c35c23215a8a812074a4d47e1688b/offline-http2.cli -o offlinecli-http2.cli